textxchange/textxchange.github.io/index.md

 * Users are able to search for books based on classes that the book is needed in
 * Look up png file of book cover using ISBN number

-## Project Pages
+## User Guide

-Here are our current mockup pages for our deployed app.
+Here is our currently deployed app.

 ### Landing Page